aws-samples/aws-modern-application-workshop/README.md

 * No AWS experience is required for this tutorial, we'll go step-by-step!
 * This workshop is designed to run at minimal cost (less than $1/day), and mostly covered by the [AWS Free Tier](https://aws.amazon.com/free).
 *Assuming little to no traffic will be served by your demo website created as part of this workshop.*
-* After you complete the workshop, make sure you delete all AWS resrouces to avoid further costs.
+* After you complete the workshop, make sure you delete all AWS resrouces to avoid further costs, as described below in this page.
 * This workshop requires Administrator level access to an AWS account.
+Open your account now, new accounts have extra benefits in the first 12 months of the [AWS Free Tier](https://aws.amazon.com/free/)
 * Use an AWS account dedicated to development and education, without access to production systems or data, to avoid security issues.

 ### Application Architecture